ilenos/data-model/README.md

 2. User activity and trend analysis
 3. Aggregation tables can easily be built off the fact to help with common query paths (weekly rollup, monthly rollup, etc)
 4. Product popularity and adoption rate
-5. User profile trend towards and product
+5. User profile trend towards a product
 6. Click analysis (page load to action timings; indicates information accessibility)

 #### Additional Benefits
 1. Dimensions are easily expanded now.
 No logic changes needed.
 2. Additional time ranges can be added easily if they don't match existing (shifted fiscal ranges)
-3. Categories can be built of top of the dims for bucketing (product)
+3. Categories can be built on top of the dims for bucketing (product)